Reason #30 You Should Visit

 Member, Nominating Committee, 2019–22

-Keya Koul ’96 is the director of career services at University of San Francisco School of Law.
-She serves on both the University Council for Diversity and Inclusion and the School of Law Diversity Committee.
-Keya also currently holds an American Bar Association (ABA) Presidential Appointment to the Council for Diversity in the Educational Pipeline.
-Prior to working in higher education, Keya practiced law in New Mexico for nearly a decade, during which time she was named a Super Lawyers Rising Star.
+Keya Koul ’96 is Business & Legal Affairs Counsel at Netflix.
+She serves on the Pro Bono Committee in the LA office.
+Keya currently holds an American Bar Association (ABA) Presidential Appointment to the Commission on Sexual Orientation and Gender Identity.
+Prior to working at Netflix, Keya served as the Director of Career Services at University of San Francisco School of Law.
+Before that, Keya practiced law in New Mexico for nearly a decade, during which time she was named a Super Lawyers Rising Star.

 She is the former chair of the State Bar of New Mexico (SBNM) Young Lawyers Division (YLD) and the Committee on Diversity in the Legal Profession.
 Keya was a 2013 ABA YLD National Outstanding Young Lawyer of the Year finalist and was the 2011 SBNM Outstanding Young Lawyer of the Year.